drhammed/drhammed/README.md

      - Implemented and developed machine learning (ML) models and initiatives to drive business value and innovation.
      - Staying updated with emerging technologies and integrating them into solutions.

-### Biostatistics Teaching Assistant, Concordia University
+### Data Scientist (Machine Learning), Calian Group LTD
- - **Duration**: Sep '20 — Apr '24
+ - **Duration**: Jan '23 — Apr '24
+ - **Location**: Kingston, ON, Canada (Remote)
+     - Collected and cleaned ~30 years' time series data on methane emissions in Canada, ensuring data accuracy.
+     - Utilized machine learning techniques to analyze data and extract insights.
+     - Applied statistical and time series forecasting techniques in Python (ARIMA, SARIMA, & PROPHET) to interpret key points from gathered data.
+     - Modelled predictions with feature selection algorithms.
+     - Provided comprehensive analysis and recommended solutions to address complex business problems and issues using data from different sources and applied advanced analytical methods to assess methane emissions in Canada and across provinces.
+     - Proven track record of delivering high-quality data analysis and insights.

+### Data Scientist, Future Earth and Sustainability in the Digital Age

+ - **Duration**: Jan '21 — Jan '23
  - **Location**: Montreal, QC, Canada
-     - Assisted the Professor in delivering course tutorials and laboratory sessions on various biostatistics topics (including Regression Analysis, Correlation Analysis, Analysis of Variance, and Principal Component Analysis) to over 30 students.
-     - Conducted weekly classes to reinforce students' understanding of statistical concepts and answer questions.
-     - Provided guidance and feedback to students on weekly assignments, reports, and projects, promoting their comprehension and academic success.
-     - Graded assignments, exams, and projects in a timely and fair manner, providing constructive feedback to help students improve their skills and interests in R Programming.
-     - Interpreted complex statistical concepts and communicated them effectively to students.
-     - Encouraged intellectual curiosity and creativity among students through hands-on experimentation with data.

-### Advanced Statistics Teaching Assistant, Concordia University
+     - Conducted bibliographic search and paper analysis to gather relevant information.
+     - Supported "Environmental Sustainability in the Digital Age" convening co-hosted by the United Nations Environment Program, Future Earth Canada, and the Sustainability in the Digital Age initiative, including coordination of preparatory materials, assistance during the convening, and support in developing outputs from the convening.
+     - Supported the Biodiversity Pathways to Sustainability Canada (BPSC) initiative by reviewing the literature, assisted in coordinating interns, and supported the BPSC workshop, and other activities as needed.
+     - Managed research projects and demonstrated strong organizational skills.
+     - Developed awareness about environmental sustainability through data-driven research and analysis.

+### Technical Support, Gexel and Zeniox

- - **Duration**: Sep '23 — Dec '23
+ - **Duration**: Nov'19 - Jan'21
  - **Location**: Montreal, QC, Canada
-     - Assisted the Professor in teaching Quantitative Research Methods (Statistical Analysis for Social Science Research) to about 30 PhD students using SPSS software.
-Topics in this course include Hypothesis testing, Analysis of Variance, Correlation, Regression Analysis, Hierarchical Regression, Mixed models, Factor analysis, and Principal Component Analysis.
-     - Responsible for preparing and presenting practical sessions associated with the course and grading submissions.
-     - Meeting with students to present practical aspects of the course, including using the SPSS software to run statistical analysis.
+     - Provided technical support electronically with users via chat, email, and phone and helped them solve their cellular camera's hardware or software-related difficulties.
+     - Utilized the knowledge base (repository of technical troubleshooting documentation) and flowcharts, user manuals, and other available resources to diagnose problems and implement solutions.
+     - Helped users to install and update the firmware on their cellular cameras either manually using a computer or remotely.
+     - Troubleshoot technical and non-technical issues that the customers might be having using company's tools and skills.
+     - Identified customers' needs of company's products and services and met Quality (KPI) and customer satisfaction metrics.
+     - Escalated issues to senior-level support when needed (via ZENDESK and SALESFORCE) and provided actionable information and appropriate documentation for the next agent.
+     - Ensured proper documentation of all customers' issues.
-     - Demonstrated strong communication skills by explaining complex statistical methods clearly.
+     - Demonstrated strong communication skills and a proven track record of meeting customer satisfaction metrics.
-     - Promoted collaboration and teamwork among students during projects and assignments.

 ## Education

-- **PhD in Biology (Quantitative Ecology)**, Concordia University (Sep '20 — Apr '25)
+- **PhD in Biology (Quantitative Ecology)**, Concordia University (ABD)
-- **Professional Certificate in Data Science and Machine Learning**, McGill University (Apr '22 — Dec '24)
+- **Professional Certificate in Data Science and Machine Learning**, McGill University 2025
-- **Master of Science in IWRM**, McGill University (Aug '18 — Oct '19)
+- **Master of Science in IWRM**, McGill University 2019
-- **Bachelor of Science in Wildlife & Environmental Management**, Osun State University (Sep '11 — Sep '16)
+- **Bachelor of Science in Wildlife & Environmental Management**, Osun State University 2016

 ## Certifications